 The utilization of next-generation sequencing (NGS) in genetic diagnosis allows for rapid, parallel, and cost-efficient analysis of disease-relevant genes and completes the range of services offered by our laboratory.
-In our routine diagnostic testing we now employ not only analysis of individual genes using Sanger sequencing, but additionally simultaneous analysis of multiple genes via our Multi-Gene Panels using the latest NGS technologies.
+In our routine diagnostic testing we now employ not only analysis of individual genes using Sanger sequencing, but additionally simultaneous analysis of multiple genes via our Gene Panels using the latest NGS technologies.
 We ensure these methods meet our high diagnostic standards both in terms of quality of data and interpretation of sequence variants.

 Various levels of diagnostic standards are available depending on clinical information (see Diagnostic NGS Quality Types A to C and Guidelines for diagnostic next generation sequencing (EuroGentest).
 Detailed information can be found here.